IBD: Crohn's Disease

 Preparing for your GI Appointment

 Good communication with your doctor is an important part of effective management of a gastrointestinal disorder such as IBD.
 Before your appointment, take the time to keep a symptom journal that can help you and your doctor see patterns in your activities and identify specific triggers for your symptoms.
-Include the following information in your journal or CDHF App!
+Include the following information in your journal!

 - Write down the symptoms that are bothering you and for how long you have had them.